 Submits required shop drawings to the City for approval.

-Provides guidance and professional opinions to respond to inspection reports that indicate that the construction does not meet the requirements of the City-approved construction documents.
+Provides guidance and professional opinions in response to inspection reports that indicate that the construction does not meet the requirements of the City-approved construction documents.

-Takes appropriate action if conditions differ from those anticipated in the design notifies the COAIS, TPI’s and Owner.
+Takes appropriate action if conditions differ from those anticipated in the design and notifies the COAIS, TPI’s and Owner.